pqcee/course-quicscript-K12/lectures/chapter6.md

 ![Linear Algebra](../demos/fig/Pauli-Y2.png)

-*Note: The number of qubits required in the circuit for this gate is 1.*
+_Note: The number of qubits required in the circuit for this gate is 1._

+Exercise: Assignment 4